Redlands Ward team: Councillor Dave McElroy and Councillor Kathryn McCann

 Vote Green in Redlands

 It is between Green and Labour in Redlands.
-Greens did so well at the council elections last year that we overtook the Conservatives becoming the second largest party on Reading’s Labour-run council (32 Labour councillors, 7 Green, 5 Conservative and 3 Lib Dem).
-Labour have a very large majority of councillors but it is very close between Greens and Conservatives for second place.
+Greens did so well at the council elections recently that we overtook the Conservatives becoming the second largest party on Reading’s Labour-run council (32 Labour councillors, 7 Green, 5 Conservative and 3 Lib Dem).
+Labour have a very large majority of councillors, one more Labour councillor won’t make any difference.

 Redlands Ward achievements: